 On the color spectrum, red is the most attention-grabbing of colors.
-In China, it is a symbol of prosperity and good luck, while on Wall Street ‘in the red’ means you’re losing money.
-And on the American flag, the red stripes symbolize ‘hardiness and valor.’
+In Asia, it symbolizes prosperity and good luck, while on Wall Street ‘in the red’ means you’re losing money.
+And on the American flag, the red stripes stand for ‘hardiness and valor.’

 Hybrid tea rose

-In the summer garden, red flowers make a bold statement, too, especially when framed by red’s complementary color, green.
-Looking for drama?
-Try grouping red flowers in front of an evergreen hedge for a big impact.
+In the summer garden, red flowers act like fireworks, especially when framed by red’s complementary color, green.
+Looking to dazzle?
+Try grouping red flowers in front of an evergreen hedge and watch the pyrotechnics begin!